rzubek/mies/README.md

 ### Creating a New Site

-A site is made of the main input pages, and a reference to a theme.
-The theme is a directory that contains page templates as well as other styling elements (style sheets, scripts, images, etc).
+A blog site is made of posts written in [markdown](https://commonmark.org/help/), and a definition file, which specifies which theme to apply, and other details.

-Your **site definition** has the following structure:
+The site directory has the following structure:

 ```
   site directory
   |
   +-- input-pages
   | +-- about.md, index.md, post-1.md, post-2.md, etc. ...
+  |     (this is where markdown pages live)
   |
   +-- output
   | +-- (empty directory, this is where the blog will be generated)
   |
-  +-- site.yaml: defines global blog info, such as title, author, etc.
+  +-- site.yaml: defines theme and global blog info, such as title, author, etc.
 ```

 Markdown page content lives in `input-pages` (but the directory can be renamed if desired).

 Each markdown page starts with a header that specifies common metadata, like page title and publishing date, as well as which template file to use for that page.
-The most common template file is `page.cshtml`.
+The most common template file is `page.cshtml`, but the "index" page or "about" page will typically want to use different templates.

-When the pages get processed, each markdown file gets converted to HTML content snippet, and then turned into the final page using theme templates.
-Each template can have full control over where to insert the HTML contents, what kinds of headers or footers to attach, and so on.
+When the pages get processed, each markdown file gets converted to a HTML content snippet first, and then turned into the final HTML page using theme templates.
+Each template can have full control over placing the contents, what kinds of headers or footers to attach, and so on.

 It's probably best to just run the generator on the included sample site, and check it out for yourself! :)